michael-wang0605/atlrealinvestment/README.md

 cash flow must be significantly larger than mortgage house geared more for cash flow rather than long term investment

+UGA has some data but by county.

+start by filtering zip codes based on the following metrics:
+    rental percentage/demand
+    rent-to-price ratio
+    vacancy rate
+    eviction rate
+    turnover rate
+    crime
+    demographics

 metrics to be used to estimate the risk and investment for my scenario:
     capitilization rate
     gross rent multiplier